FindMySchool LogoFindMySchool

 Open events matter because this is a school where seeing routines, corridors between lessons, and behaviour at social times can be especially informative.
 Bradford’s September 2026 entry booklet lists a Co-op Academy Grange open evening on Thursday 16 October (4pm to 6pm) within the Autumn term open evening schedule, with a note that plans may change and families should check for updates.

 If you are trying to understand how realistic a place is from your address, use FindMySchool’s Map Search to check distance and travel time.
-This school’s dataset entry does not include a “last distance offered” figure, so it is particularly important to validate expectations via official allocation data and the Local Authority’s mapping tools, rather than assumptions from previous years.
+This school’s results entry does not include a “furthest distance at which a place was offered” figure, so it is particularly important to validate expectations via official allocation data and the Local Authority’s mapping tools, rather than assumptions from previous years.

 Applications